wxinix/cpp-explained/src/primitive/README.md

 Note that `char` is a distinct type from `signed char` and `unsigned char`, and it is not guaranteed to be signed or unsigned.
 The signedness of `char` is implementation-defined, and it can vary depending on the platform and the compiler.

-## Type Qualifiers and CV-Correctness
+## Type qualifiers and cv-correctness
 Type specifiers can be combined with type qualifiers.
 In C++, there are two type qualifiers: `const` and `volatile`.

 - `const` indicates that a variable's value cannot be modified after it has been initialized.